Sgonzo3/mws-restaurant-stage-1/README.md

 # Restaurant Map
-  An interactive map listing restaurants in New York and reviews
+An interactive map listing restaurants in New York and reviews.
+Completed as part of the Udacity Front-End Web Developer Nanodegree.

 ## Instructions
   Open index.html